michbrew/portfolio_project_javascript/README.md

 # Dad Jokes Portfolio Project

-## Description
+## Description:

-This project was created as part of my Codecademy Full Stack Course.
+This project was created as part of my Codecademy Full Stack Engineer Course.

 The purpose of the project is to return a truly random message each time made up of 3 random parts.